huggingface/diffusers/docs/source/en/tutorials/autopipeline.md

 Diffusers provides many pipelines for basic tasks like generating images, videos, audio, and inpainting.
 On top of these, there are specialized pipelines for adapters and features like upscaling, super-resolution, and more.
 Different pipeline classes can even use the same checkpoint because they share the same pretrained model!
 With so many different pipelines, it can be overwhelming to know which pipeline class to use.

 The [AutoPipeline](../api/pipelines/auto_pipeline) class is designed to simplify the variety of pipelines in Diffusers.
-It is a generic *task-first* pipeline that lets you focus on a task (text-to-image, image-to-image, inpainting) without needing to know the specific pipeline class.
+It is a generic *task-first* pipeline that lets you focus on a task ([`AutoPipelineForText2Image`], [`AutoPipelineForImage2Image`], and [`AutoPipelineForInpainting`]) without needing to know the specific pipeline class.
 The [AutoPipeline](../api/pipelines/auto_pipeline) automatically detects the correct pipeline class to use.

-This tutorial shows you how to use an [AutoPipeline](../api/pipelines/auto_pipeline).

-There are three [AutoPipeline](../api/pipelines/auto_pipeline) classes, [`AutoPipelineForText2Image`], [`AutoPipelineForImage2Image`], and [`AutoPipelineForInpainting`].

 For example, let's use the [dreamlike-art/dreamlike-photoreal-2.0](https://hf.co/dreamlike-art/dreamlike-photoreal-2.0) checkpoint.
 Under the hood, [AutoPipeline](../api/pipelines/auto_pipeline) detects a `"stable-diffusion"` class from the [model_index.json](https://hf.co/dreamlike-art/dreamlike-photoreal-2.0/blob/main/model_index.json) file, and depending on the task you're interested in, it loads the [`StableDiffusionPipeline`], [`StableDiffusionImg2ImgPipeline`], or [`StableDiffusionInpaintPipeline`].
 Any parameter (`strength`, `num_inference_steps`, etc.) you would pass to these specific pipelines can also be passed to the [AutoPipeline](../api/pipelines/auto_pipeline).